cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 5   ret;
 ```

-This code extracts from the memory all the fields of our struct that have been passed to the `struct_passed_by_value` function using the Frame Register (equivalent to a stack, that points to memory cells), and writes them again in memory.
+This code extracts from the memory all the fields of our struct that have been passed to the `pass_data` function using the Frame Register (equivalent to a stack, that points to memory cells), and writes them again in memory.
 This shows that when our struct is not contained in a box, passing it to a function requires to copy all its elements from and to the memory in order to use it later.
 The `ret` tells us to go back to the line after the `call rel` instruction.
 Therefore, the next lines to be executed start on line 13:

 ```rust,noplayground
 13  [ap + 0] = 1, ap++;